Cystic Fibrosis

 Hygiene

-People with cystic fibrosis can spread certain infections to others who have the disease.
+People with cystic fibrosis can spread infections to others who have the disease.
 To protect each other, people with cystic fibrosis should stay 6 feet apart.
 This advice does not apply to people in the same household.
 Learn more about how infections spread.

 Vaccinations